wp-plugins/xili-language/readme.txt

 **More infos and docs**

-* Other posts, articles and more descriptions [here](http://dev.xiligroup.com/xili-language/ "why xili-language ?") and [here](http://multilingual.wpmu.xilione.com).
+* Other posts, articles and more descriptions [here](http://dev.xiligroup.com/xili-language/ "why xili-language ?") and [here in action](http://multilingual.wpmu.xilione.com).
+* Visit also [Forum](http://forum2.dev.xiligroup.com/) to obtain more support or contribute to others by publishing reports about your experience.

 = Compatibility =